-3) Click the Update button next to the driver you need to automatically download the correct version of that driver, then you can manually install it (you can do this with the FREE version).
+3) Click the Update button next to the keyboard driver to automatically download the correct version of that driver, then you can manually install it (you can do this with the FREE version).

 Or click Update All to automatically download and install the correct version of all the drivers that are missing or out of date on your system.
 (This requires the Pro version which comes with full support and a 30-day money back guarantee.
 You’ll be prompted to upgrade when you click Update All.)

-4) Restart your PC to see if this resolved the keyboard issue.
+4) Restart your PC to see if your keyboard is back to normal.

-Hopefully, one of the methods above helped.
+Hopefully, this article helped.
 Feel free to leave a comment below if you have any questions or suggestions.
 I would love your thoughts!